vuestorefront/vue-storefront/packages/checkout-com/README.md

 ```

 ## Allowing user to decide whether save payment instrument or not
-`useCko` composable shares `savePaymentInstrument` ref and `setSavePaymentInstrument` method for that purpose.
-It is also being stored in the localStorage and autoloaded in `onMounted` hook.
-Remember to always use `setSavePaymentInstrument` after `savePaymentInstrument` update state in localStorage.
+`useCko` composable shares `loadSavePaymentInstrument` method and `setSavePaymentInstrument` method for that purpose.
+It is also being stored in the localStorage.
 E.g:
 ```js
 const {
       initForm,